BhupenderNayak/titanic_dataset/README.md

 * **Feature Engineering is King:** A model is only as good as its data.
 Cleaning, filling, and encoding data (like `Age` and `Sex`) is the most important part of the process.
 * **Preventing Overfitting is Critical:** With a small dataset, a deep learning model will memorize it very quickly.
 Using `Dropout` and `EarlyStopping` was essential to building a model that could generalize to new data.
 * **Data Scaling Matters:** `StandardScaler` made a noticeable difference in how quickly and stably the model trained.

+afterwards i created this
+⚙️ Tech Stack & Libraries Used

+Python 🐍

+Pandas – for data manipulation and analysis

+NumPy – for numerical operations

+Scikit-learn – for preprocessing and pipeline building

+XGBoost – for model training and boosting performance

+Matplotlib / Seaborn (optional) – for visualizations

+🧩 Machine Learning Pipeline Components

+Imputer (SimpleImputer) – fills missing values with mean/most frequent values

+OneHotEncoder – encodes categorical variables into numerical form

+StandardScaler – standardizes numerical features

+ColumnTransformer – applies transformations to specific columns

+Pipeline – connects preprocessing and model training in one workflow

+XGBClassifier – trains a gradient boosting model for classification

+🧾 Steps Performed

+Loaded the Titanic dataset (train.csv)

+Separated features and target variable (Survived)

+Handled missing data using SimpleImputer

+Applied encoding using OneHotEncoder for categorical columns

+Normalized numeric columns with StandardScaler

+Built a preprocessing + XGBoost pipeline

+Trained and evaluated the model using train_test_split and accuracy_score

+📊 Results

+The model achieved strong accuracy using XGBoost after proper preprocessing.

+The pipeline ensures clean, repeatable, and automated ML workflows.

+🧰 Requirements

+Install the dependencies:

+pip install numpy pandas scikit-learn xgboost

+📁 Dataset

+Source: Kaggle Titanic Dataset

+File used: train.csv

+💡 Future Improvements

+Perform hyperparameter tuning for XGBoost

+Add feature importance visualization

+Test on unseen (test.csv) dataset

+Deploy model using Flask or Streamlit